fine-seat/hm-typst-template/template/main.typ

 = Section
 == Subsection
-This @typst formatting is defined in the variables list.
+This @typst @typst_doc formatting is defined in the variables list.
 It is processed by a @cpu.
-Another sentence using @cpu.
+Another sentence using @cpu. #footnote[A third @cpu sentence maybe?]

 #todo[Mehr Text]